South Tyrol: Secessionist movement

-Public transport

-All public transport in South Tyrol is integrated into the Verkehrsverbund Südtirol (South Tyrol Integrated Transport System).
-More than half of South Tyroleans have a South Tyrol Pass (Südtirol Pass), which allows contactless validation and travel on all network services.
-These include intercity and urban buses (such as SASA), regional trains operated by SAD and Trenitalia, the Mendel and Ritten railways, and cable cars to Kohlern, Meransen, Mölten, Ritten, and Vöran.

-During the 2000s, the province of South Tyrol significantly expanded and improved the frequency of bus and train services.
-With the gradual introduction of the so-called South Tyrol Takt (timetable system), half-hourly or hourly services were established on the main routes, with denser services at peak times and improved coordination between bus and rail.

 Demographics

+As of 2026, the population is 542,134, of which 49.7% are male, and 50.3% are female.
+Minors make up 17.9% of the population, and seniors make up 21.4%.

 Languages

 Electronic identity cards are issued in three languages (Italian, German, English) in South Tyrol.

 German and Italian are both official languages of South Tyrol.
 In some eastern municipalities Ladin is the third official language.

 A majority of the inhabitants of contemporary South Tyrol speak the native Southern Bavarian dialect of the German language.
 Standard German plays a dominant role in education and media.
 All citizens have the right to use their own mother tongue, even at court.
 Schools are separated for each language group.
 All traffic signs are officially bi- or trilingual.
 Most Italian place names were translated from German by Italian Ettore Tolomei, the author of the Prontuario dei nomi locali dell'Alto Adige.

 At the time of the annexation of the southern part of Tyrol by Italy in 1920, the overwhelming majority of the population spoke German: in 1910, according to the last population census before World War I, the German-speaking population numbered 224,000, the Ladin 9,000 and the Italian 7,000.

 At the 2024 census, German speakers made up 68.61% of the province's Italian citizens, or 57.6% when considering the total population of the autonomous province.
 In private and public life within the German-speaking community, an Alpine Austro-Bavarian dialect (the South Tyrolean dialect) predominates, characterized by a certain presence of Romance-derived vocabulary.
 Standard German in its Austrian variant remains the language taught in schools, used in written communication, and in official settings.
 The German-speaking group is the majority in 102 out of 116 municipalities (reaching as high as 99.52% in Moos in Passeier); in as many as 75 of these municipalities, the German language group constitutes more than 90% of residents.